Codezerker/Truffaut/README.md

 ## Caveats and Known Issues

+- The Xcode version selected by `xcode-select` must be the same as the one used to build the application.
+  - Otherwise opening slides may fail with errors like this: `slides.swift:1:8: error: cannot load underlying module for 'TruffautSupport'`
+  - In Swift 5.1, this issue is likely to be fixed by [Library Evolution](https://github.com/apple/swift-evolution/blob/master/proposals/0260-library-evolution.md).
 - Currently the syntax highlighter is assuming ruby is installed at path `/usr/local/bin/ruby` which is usually true if the ruby is intalled with [homebrew](https://brew.sh/).
   - If this is not true for you, you can modify the ruby path in the preference (`⌘ + ,`).
 - Export to PDF is not implemented.